$38.59-$47.81 hourly / $6,689.24-$8,286.80 monthly / $80,270.88-$99,441.60 annual

 Develop innovative solutions to complex and sensitive equal employment opportunity problems

 Present complex technical information and issues in understandable terms both orally and in writing

 Make presentations of technical and complex information in a group setting

 Maintain a fair and impartial attitude

-Work effectively and cooperatively with District administrators, employees and employee organization representatives, representatives of private and public agencies, and the public
+Establish and maintain effective working relationships with District administrators, employees and employee organization representatives, representatives of private and public agencies, and the public

 Effectively utilize computer equipment, software, and management information systems in the performance of duties

 Education and Experience:

 A. A master's degree from a recognized college or university, preferably with a major in human resource management, industrial or organizational psychology, public administration, industrial and labor relations, or a related field AND one year of full-time, paid, professional-level personnel experience in at least one of the following areas: position-classification, wage and salary administration, or recruitment and selection.
 Public personnel work is desirable.

 B. A bachelor's degree from a recognized college or university with a major in human resource management, industrial or organizational psychology, public administration, industrial and labor relations or a related field AND three years of full-time, paid, professional-level personnel experience in at least one of the following areas: position-classification, wage and salary administration, or recruitment and selection.
 Public personnel work is desirable.